hemalvarambhia/99-bottles/README.md

 # 99-bottles
-To practise TDD using the green bar patterns.
+To practise TDD using the green bar patterns and simple design dynamo.